tarantool/doc/doc/release/2021-08-releases.rst

     written
     (:tarantool-release:`2.8.2`, :tarantool-release:`2.7.3`, :tarantool-issue:`6057`).

--   Fixed an error when a replica, at attempt to subscribe to a foreign cluster (with different replicaset UUID), didn’t notice it is impossible, and instead was stuck in an infinite retry loop printing a ``too earle subscribe`` error (:tarantool-release:`2.8.2`, :tarantool-release:`2.7.3`, :tarantool-issue:`6094`).
+-   Fixed an error where a replica, while attempting to subscribe to a foreign cluster (with a different replicaset UUID), didn’t notice it is impossible and instead became stuck in an infinite retry loop printing a ``TOO_EARLY_SUBSCRIBE`` error (:tarantool-release:`2.8.2`, :tarantool-release:`2.7.3`, :tarantool-issue:`6094`).

--   Fixed an error when a replica, at attempt to join a cluster with exclusively read-only replicas available, just booted its own replicaset, instead of failing or retrying.
-Now it fails with an error about the other nodes being read-only so they can’t register it
+-   Fixed an error where a replica, while attempting to join a cluster with exclusively read-only replicas available, just booted its own replicaset, instead of failing or retrying.
+Now it fails with an error about the other nodes being read-only so they can’t register the new replica
     (:tarantool-release:`2.8.2`, :tarantool-release:`2.7.3`, :tarantool-issue:`5613`).

--   If an error occurred during the appliance of a transaction received from a remote instance via replication, it was always reported as ``Failed to write to disk`` regardless of what really happened.
+-   If an error occurred while a transaction was being applied that was received from a remote instance via replication, it was always reported as ``Failed to write to disk`` regardless of what really happened.
 Now the correct error is shown.
 For example, ``Out of memory``, or